-I am the director of journalism and communications-based non-profit organizations that operate at the state and national levels.
+I am the director of journalism and communications-based nonprofit organizations, as well as communications organizations, that operate at the state and national levels.
 Read more about them below:

 ASPA: The Alabama Scholastic Press Association, sponsored by The University of Alabama's Department of Journalism and Creative Media, is 82 years old and seeks to empower middle and high school newspaper, yearbook, multimedia, newsmagazine, literary magazine and broadcast staffs around Alabama.
 As director, I organize contests, events and training for students and teachers, a well as write grants and handle business aspects of a non profit.

-NESPA: The National Elementary Schools Press Association, founded in 1994, is an organization dedicated to helping elementary and middle schools start new and improve existing class and school media programs.
+NESPA: I direct the National Elementary Schools Press Association, founded in 1994, an organization dedicated to helping elementary and middle schools start new and improve existing class and school media programs.
 NESPA currently serves about 800 schools around the United States and honorary members include Judy Blume, among others.